yetulaxman/htvs/README.md

 One can build container image using tykky in the following way:

 ```
-cd /scratch/project_xxx/$USER/chemprop    # move to scratch area
+cd /scratch/project_xxx/$USER/chemprop    # just move to your own scratch area
-sinteractive -c 32   # alternatively, you can use batch script.
+sinteractive -c 32   # start interactive session on Mahti.
+Alternatively, you can use batch script.
 For bigger installations disk space error will be raised on login nodes.
 bash install_chemprop.sh
 ```